Amazon announces 20 candidates for HQ2, including Boston, Chicago, NYC, and Toronto

-When Amazon announced it was opening an application process for cities to serve as home for its new secondary headquarters, it led to a clamor of activity from local governments across the country.
-Today, Amazon revealed it has whittled the candidates down from 238 proposals to just 20.
+Amazon’s announcement last September that it was opening an application process to determine which city would house its new secondary headquarters led to a clamor of activity from local governments across the country.
+Today, Amazon revealed it has whittled the candidates down from 238 to just 20.

-While Amazon was open to applications from across North America, it seemed likely that the U.S. would be the most likely home for the so-called HQ2 — and this has turned out to be the case.
-Applications flew in from Canada and Mexico in addition to the U.S., but of the 20 potential bases for HQ2, 19 are in the U.S. The other is in Toronto, Canada.
+Although Amazon was open to proposals from across North America, it seemed likely the company’s HQ2 would be in the U.S. — and this still appears to be the case.
+While applications flew in from Canada and Mexico, of the 20 potential bases for HQ2, 19 are in the U.S. The other is in Toronto, Canada.

 The full list is as follows: